dat-adi/dat-adi/README.md

   + Revamped the offer generation pipeline to concurrently process 30+ million customers, using Parquet, AWS S3, Celery, DuckDB and Python.
   + Created interfaces for data analysts and SQL BI teams to create data transformation jobs.
 These jobs could be tracked, scheduled, and provided notifications on completion.
 - Research at VIT AP
-  + Under the guidance of [Dr. Rohit Kumar Das](https://rohitdas01.github.io/), I've published a paper on [Automated Station Migration in SDNs](https://link.springer.com/article/10.1007/s11227-023-05392-z) in the Journal of Supercomputing.
+  + Under the guidance of [Dr. Rohit Kumar Das](https://rohitdas01.github.io/), I've presented the impact of [Intelligent Systems in Advanced Networks](https://ieeexplore.ieee.org/abstract/document/10126117) at the I2CT conference in Pune, India, and published a paper on [Automated Station Migration in SDNs](https://link.springer.com/article/10.1007/s11227-023-05392-z) in the Journal of Supercomputing.
-  + The following year, I presented the impact of [Intelligent Systems in Advanced Networks](https://ieeexplore.ieee.org/abstract/document/10126117) at the I2CT conference in Pune, India.
 - President of the Open Source Community at VIT AP
   + I've been part of and led the development of three open source projects, 50+ events and 3+ initiatives during my time as an undergrad.
   + Set up a pretty awesome foundation for the future generations of the club.
 Now they've got their [own aesthetic](https://oscvitap.org/) going on for them.